tinymce/tinymce-docs/advanced/contributing-to-open-source.md

 keywords: opensource oss contributors lgpl
 ---

 TinyMCE is an open source software project and we encourage developers to contribute patches and code for us to include in the main package of TinyMCE.
-However there are a few rules and limitations when doing so and this page list them.
+However, there are a few rules and limitations when doing so and this page list them.

 ## Basic rules